This Third Party Event Branding Policy defines requirements for third parties using Apache® marks in relation to events.

 For more information about Apache marks, please see our formal Trademark Policy.

 Approval to use an Apache marks for your conference must be obtained in writing from the foundation.
-If you have not received approval from trademarks@, then you do not have permission!
+If you have not received approval from VP, Brand or that Apache project's VP, then you do not have permission!

 - Ensure Apache Marks are correctly attributed on your site and marketing materials.
 See Referring To Apache Marks And Projects/Products